LouDnl/USBSID-Pico/README.md

 ### Firmware versions
 Use `usbsidpico.uf2` for Pico1 regular green rp2040 Pico boards.
 Use `usbsidpico-rgb.uf2` for Pico1 black clone rp2040 Pico boards with RGB LED onboard.
-Use `usbsidpico_w.uf2` for PicoW regular green rp2040 Pico boards.
+Use `usbsidpico_w.uf2` for PicoW regular green rp2040 PicoW boards.
-Use `usbsidpico2.uf2` for Pico2 regular green rp2040 Pico boards.
+Use `usbsidpico2.uf2` for Pico2 regular green rp2350 Pico2 boards.
 **WARNING!** Do _NOT_ use the RGB firmware for any of the (non black) rp2040 or rp2350 Pico boards that do not contain an RGB LED.
 ### How to flash
 A Raspberry Pi Pico board is incredibly easy to flash, as it comes with a built in bootloader for flashing new firmwares in the `uf2` format.